andrew-johnson-4/andrew-johnson-4/README.md

 ### Upcoming Planned Features
 * Language Standard v1.0
-* Linear Garbage Collection
-   * this is a library, not a core feature (it just depends on linear/phi-types with del hooks)
 * Representation Selection for Closures with auto GC
    * oddly enough, this is also a library, not a hardcoded compiler feature